Fajita

-A fajita (/fəˈhiːtə/; [faˈxita]), in Tex-Mex cuisine, is any stripped grilled meat with stripped peppers and onions usually served on a flour or corn tortilla.
-The term originally referred to skirt steak, the cut of beef first used in the dish.
+A fajita (/fəˈhiːtə/; [faˈxita]), in Tex-Mex cuisine, is strips of grilled skirt steak, cooked with sauteed onions and bell peppers and served on a flour or corn tortilla.
 Popular alternatives to skirt steak include chicken and other cuts of beef, as well as vegetables instead of meat.
-In restaurants, the meat is usually cooked with onions and bell peppers.
 Popular condiments include shredded lettuce, sour cream, guacamole, salsa, pico de gallo, shredded cheese, refried beans, and diced tomatoes.
-"Arrachera", another term for skirt steak, is also applied to a northern Mexican variant of the dish.
+"Tacos de arrachera" is applied to the northern Mexican variant of the dish.